smogon/pokemon-showdown/README.md

-Showdown
+Pokemon Showdown
 ========================================================================

-Showdown is a simulator of Pokemon battles.
+Pokemon Showdown is a simulator of Pokemon battles.
 It currently supports singles battles in Generations 4-5 (HGSS, BW, BW2).

 Installing
 ------------------------------------------------------------------------

-Showdown requires Node.js and npm (which is installed by default with Node.js since v0.6.3).
+Pokemon Showdown requires Node.js and npm (which is installed by default with Node.js since v0.6.3).

 Run `npm install` to install all necessary dependencies.